cascadefox/cascade/README.md

 5. Customise everything to your liking. (*optional*)

 > **Note** **⚠️ Attention Windows users**.<br>
 It seems like `flexbox` (within the Firefox UI) is inheritly broken on Windows.
 In order to fix the One-Line layout on windows please substitute the [responsive include](chrome/includes/cascade-responsive.css) with the [version for windows](chrome/includes/cascade-responsive-windows-fix.css).
-This will ensure that the layout doesn't break **but** since it can't use `flexbox` the UI reordering does **not** work.
+This will ensure that the layout doesn't break **but** since it can't use `flexbox` the UI reordering does **not** work.<br>

 <br><br><br>